California Rape Laws – Rape Lawyers Explain Penal Code 261 PC

 Call us today at (877) 4-NO-JAIL or (877) 466-5245 for a free telephone consultation.

-Under California Penal Code 261, rape is defined as any “nonconsensual sexual intercourse accompanied by means of threat, force, or fraud.”
+Generally speaking, under California Penal Code 261, rape is any nonconsensual sexual intercourse accompanied by means of threat, force, or fraud.

 Rape by Means of Threat under PC 261